A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 Woods concludes that, while undoubtedly there are bad actors in the world, attempting to understand what these people are really up to distracts us from more fruitful endeavors.
 We make better use of our time by learning economics and sharing this knowledge with others.

 Woods agrees.
 (So do I.) McManus makes a good point.
 And by conceding this point, Woods suggests he is open to being convinced otherwise.
-(Indeed, the “coincidence theory” of recent events—especially the globally coordinated response to the pandemic—grows more implausible by the day.)
+Indeed, the “coincidence theory” of recent events—especially the globally coordinated response to the pandemic—grows more implausible by the day.

 There is a lot of food for thought here.
 However, I find this exchange of ideas, particularly the conclusions reached, disappointing—if not perplexing.
-That Sammeroff would choose to focus on GGC (a conspiracy theory that virtually no one believes) reminds me of a ploy used by the corporate press to discredit anyone who doubts official narratives.
+That Sammeroff would choose to focus on GGC (a conspiracy theory that virtually no one believes) reminds me of a ploy used by the corporate press to discredit anyone who questions official narratives.
 (More on this below.)
 Sammeroff, in fact, claims to have been a GGC believer.
 But here I think he exaggerates his former position in order to make his point against conspiracy theorizing in general, and to make a case for his version of economic reasoning.
 After all, many conspiracy theories contradict one another.
 Consider, for instance, the many contradictory theories surrounding the assassination of President John F. Kennedy.
 No one holds all these mutually exclusive allegations to be true.
 Likewise, virtually no one believes that all such criminal enterprises emanate from a single, monolithic group.
 It is highly doubtful that anyone really believes in GGC, as Sammeroff describes it.
 In his denunciation of GGC, Sammeroff attacks a straw man.

 I want to stress at the outset that when it comes to independent learning I agree with Woods and Sammeroff.
 Yes, of course, learning economics is important.
-It is important to understand that government intervention has unseen opportunity costs and counterproductive effects on the economy.
+It is important to understand that government intervention has unseen opportunity costs and counterproductive effects.
 However, it is not obvious that belief in a global conspiracy becomes an excuse not to read, say Hazlitt’s Economics in One Lesson—as if learning economics and learning about a global conspiracy are mutually exclusive.
 In fact, the two pursuits can be complementary and mutually reinforcing.

-Sammeroff is most unconvincing when he recounts his intellectual journey from believing in a global conspiracy to not believing in a global conspiracy.
+Sammeroff is unconvincing when he recounts his intellectual journey from believing in a global conspiracy to not believing in a global conspiracy.
 As mentioned above, he stresses the importance of economic incentives in explaining historical trends and events that frequently become fodder for conspiracy theories.
 Here, I presume that Sammeroff never really believed in something as implausible as GGC, as he describes it, but that he formerly subscribed to something approximating what I call conspiracy realism, for which there is evidence.
 As it stands, it remains unclear how exactly his learning economics caused him to abandon conspiracy theorizing as a matter of principle.

 Here is where I part ways with Sammeroff.
 That people respond to incentives does not have as much explanatory power as Sammeroff seems to think.
 Yes, it is true that people respond to incentives.
-But how exactly does our understanding of incentives rule out the possibility of a global conspiracy?
+But how exactly does our understanding of incentives rule out the possibility of global conspiracy?
 Isn’t responding to incentives an aspect of human nature?
 Without incentives, would there be any human action to speak of, conspiratorial or otherwise?

 Likewise, that people respond to incentives is a general observation of human nature.
 It tells us nothing about what we really want to know: the particular incentive structures in place and, more importantly, who created these structures and whose interests are ultimately being served.
 That people respond to incentives hardly rules out the possibility of conspiracy.
 Conspirators respond to incentives too.

-Furthermore, it seems logical that the people who occupy the command posts of government and the corporate world—people who tend to share the same ideology, move in the same circles, and whose interests align more often than not—would work together on occasion to set up incentive structures that “nudge” people in a certain direction.
-These incentives would be designed to get people to act in ways that disproportionately benefit this inner ring of elites.
+Furthermore, it seems logical that the people who occupy the command posts of government and the corporate world—people who tend to share the same ideology, move in the same social circles, and whose interests align more often than not—would work together on occasion to set up incentive structures that “nudge” people in a certain direction.
+The incentives would be designed to get people to act in ways that disproportionately benefit this inner ring of power elites.

 Consider, for example, the findings of the Special Committee to Investigate Tax Exempt Foundations, also known as the Reece Committee.
 In his book Foundations: Their Power and Influence, Rene A. Wormser, general counsel to the Committee, summarizes the Committee’s findings.
 According to Wormser, the Committee documented, among other things, the extent to which certain tax-exempt foundations have used their grant-making powers to promote socialism in institutions of higher learning.
-Committee investigators also found an anti-American internationalism or globalism to be a recurring theme in several publications funded and distributed by the Carnegie Endowment, The Rockefeller Foundation, and the Council on Foreign Relations, among others, whose boards of trustees are interlocking to a high degree.
+Committee investigators also found an anti-American internationalism or “globalism” to be a recurring theme in several publications funded and distributed by the Carnegie Endowment, The Rockefeller Foundation, and the Council on Foreign Relations, among others, whose boards of trustees are interlocking to a high degree.

 Wormser quotes from the Committee findings: